The Patriarchy (professional wrestling): History

-The Partriachy (2023–2025)
+The Patriachy (2023–2025)

 Formation and feud with Adam Copeland (2023–2024)

 Killswitch (left) and Christian Cage (right) as AEW TNT Champion in 2023.

 At WrestleDream on October 1, 2023, Christian Cage defeated Darby Allin in a two out of three falls match to retain the AEW TNT Championship.
 After the match, Cage, Luchasaurus, and Nick Wayne (who turned against Allin) assaulted Allin and Sting.
 They were interrupted by the debuting Adam Copeland who ran out to confront Cage.
 Cage's faction was later called The Patriarchy, with Cage being recognized as "The Patriarch" of the faction.
 At Full Gear, The Patriarchy lost to Copeland, Sting and Allin in a six-man tag team match.
 On the following episode of Dynamite, Cage renamed Luchasaurus as Killswitch and Wayne as "The Prodigy" Nick Wayne.
 On the December 6 episode of Dynamite, Cage successfully defended the AEW TNT Championship against Copeland after Shayna Wayne (Nick Wayne's mother) hit Copeland with the title belt in retaliation for taking out Nick.
 On the December 23 episode of Collision, Cage accepted Copeland's challenge to a no disqualification match for the AEW TNT Championship at Worlds End while announcing that Shayna Wayne had joined The Patriarchy as "The Matriarch" Mother Wayne.
 At Worlds End, Cage lost the title to Copeland, ending his reign at 98 days.
 Immediately after the match, Cage demanded and invoked Killswitch's AEW TNT Championship title shot (which Killswitch had won earlier that night) and defeated Copeland to win the AEW TNT Championship for the second time (his first after the creation of the stable).
 On the March 20, 2024 episode of Dynamite, Cage lost the AEW TNT Championship to Copeland in an I Quit match, ending his second reign at 81 days and ending their six month feud.